Question 61 of 1,616

 What is the correct answer to this question?

-The correct answer is: The bucket policy in Account A grants s3:GetObject to the role, the KMS key policy grants kms:Decrypt to the role, and the role in Account B has an IAM policy allowing s3:GetObject and kms:Decrypt — Cross-account access to SSE-KMS encrypted S3 objects requires three sets of permissions: (1) The S3 bucket policy in Account A must explicitly grant s3:GetObject to the IAM role in Account B. (2) The KMS key policy in Account A must grant kms:Decrypt to the IAM role in Account B. (3) The IAM role in Account B must have an IAM policy that allows s3:GetObject and kms:Decrypt.
-Without all three, access will be denied.
-Customer managed keys require explicit key policy grants; AWS managed keys do not allow cross-account access.
+The correct answer is: The bucket policy in Account A grants s3:GetObject to the role, the KMS key policy grants kms:Decrypt to the role, and the role in Account B has an IAM policy allowing s3:GetObject and kms:Decrypt — Option A is correct because cross-account access to an SSE-KMS encrypted S3 bucket requires three layers of permissions: the bucket policy in Account A must grant s3:GetObject to the IAM role in Account B, the KMS key policy must grant kms:Decrypt to the same role, and the role's IAM policy in Account B must allow both s3:GetObject and kms:Decrypt.
+Without any one of these, the request will fail due to either an S3 authorization error or a KMS decryption failure.

 What should I do if I get this DVA-C02 question wrong?